shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-campaign-details.md

 ## Basic settings

 - **Supply Type** - The type of supply that the campaign can serve on, e.g., Web, Mobile web or Mobile app.
-- **ID** - The Xandr ID for the campaign.
+- **ID** - The Microsoft Advertising ID for the campaign.
 - **External Code** - The external code (rather than the internal ID) for the campaign.

 ## Buying strategies

 - **Scope** - Whether the campaign is set up to buy direct inventory (**Direct**), third-party inventory (**Real Time**), or both (**Both**).
 Direct inventory includes only inventory managed by your network, whereas third-party inventory includes all inventory not managed by your network that has been enabled for reselling (including external supply partners such as Microsoft Advertising Exchange and Google Ad Manager).
 - **Pay-Per-Impression** - If the campaign is set up to buy third-party inventory, this section shows the specific buying strategy for paying publishers on a per-impression basis.
-This payment type is accepted by all sellers (Xandr sellers and external sellers).
+This payment type is accepted by all sellers (Microsoft Advertising sellers and external sellers).
 For more details about specific CPM buying strategies, see [Create a Campaign](create-a-campaign.md) or [Buying Strategies](buying-strategies.md).
 - **Pay-Per-Click** - If the campaign is set up to buy third-party inventory, this section shows the specific strategy for paying publishers when users click on your ads.
-This payment type is accepted only by participating Xandr sellers, not by external sellers.
+This payment type is accepted only by participating Microsoft Advertising sellers, not by external sellers.
 - **Pay-Per-Conversion** - If the campaign is set up to buy third-party inventory, this section shows the specific strategy for paying publishers when users convert.
-This payment type is accepted only by participating Xandr sellers, not by external sellers.
+This payment type is accepted only by participating Microsoft Advertising sellers, not by external sellers.

 ## Line item settings